WemimoAdewale/alx-system_engineering-devops/0x02-shell_redirections/README.md

-scriptthat creats a file naned
+script that writes into file